 The state of Massachusetts requires that students be enrolled in a health insurance plan that offers comprehensive coverage.
 All coverage must be in effect while you are enrolled at Berklee College of Music and Boston Conservatory at Berklee, even while studying abroad, and coverage must be compliant with state and federal regulations under the Affordable Care Act.
-We also recommend that your insurance plan provide coverage anywhere in the United States and abroad, and include provisions for medical evacuation and repatriation of remains.
+We also recommend that your insurance plan provides coverage anywhere in the United States and abroad, and that it includes provisions for medical evacuation and repatriation of remains.

 All students are automatically enrolled in and charged for the Berklee SHIP.

 The Berklee SHIP is underwritten by Blue Cross Blue Shield of Massachusetts and administered by Gallagher Student Health and Special Risk (gallagherstudent.com/berklee).

 For more information on coverage details, please contact Gallagher Student Health and Special Risk Customer Service.